Sanket9326/Sanket9326/README.md

 👋 Hi, I'm Sanket Sambhaji Sawant, a passionate Computer Science and Engineering student at Sharad Institute of Technology with a stellar CGPA of 9.39.
-I actively pursue proficiency in Java, Python, Machine Learning, SQL, HTML, CSS, JavaScript, and C, and enjoy daily coding challenges on platforms like LeetCode and GeeksforGeeks.
+I actively pursue proficiency in Java, Machine Learning,SQL,Web devlopemnet and enjoy daily coding challenges on platforms like LeetCode and GeeksforGeeks.

 Education
 Bachelor of Technology, Computer Science and Engineering